400contacts/Documents/the_mentor.md

 Many mentors schedule a call or add the mentee on an IM service like Messenger, Whatsapp, or Slack.
 When you first reach out, introduce yourself and ask whether the person could get on a call sometime this week and ask for the person's phone number.

-In that call, try to answer the question:
+In that call, try to answer these questions:

 * What are your biggest challenges right now?
 * How can I help with this?

-In some cases, you might not be able to help the person.
-If so, then perhaps you have some other person in your network that could help the person?
+The best way forward here is to focus on one specific task to help the mentee with.
+Here are a list of options (chose one):

+* Help mentee make a Swedish CV.
+* Help mentee find five employers in his/her industry.
+* Help mentee connect to one person in his/her industry.
+* Invite mentee to one industry event.
+* Invite mentee to lunch or fika.

+It is better to do something small than doing nothing at all.

 ###Some things to take into consideration